hogihung/hugo_ognt_io/content/posts/go-grapple-a-cobra-and-rest-easy.md

 use to help them execute 'Health Checks' against a single (AdHoc) or group (via JSON formatted file) of REST based endpoints.

-Future blog posts will illustrate demonstrate how the above was created as well as cover the build out of each component of the application.
+Future blog posts will demonstrate how the above was created as well as cover the build out of each component of the application.
 I will attempt to take small bites in an effort to keep the postings of a reasonable lenght and not be something one reads to fall asleep.  :)

 Until the next posting, be well and keep learning!